WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/events.md

 After all event listeners are executed, the event's default actions can be processed.
 Default actions are primarily for actions performed internally in the library, and can be prevented by stopping propagation.
 Any object that derives from `Element` can override the default behavior and add new behavior.
 The default actions are only processed in specific phases which is defined for each event type.

 Events are specified by
-* An identifier, `Rml::EventId` such as `EventId::Keydown`.
+* An identifier, `apui::EventId` such as `EventId::Keydown`.
-* A descriptive string name, such as `keydown`{:.evt} or `blur`{:.evt}.
+* A descriptive string name, such as `keydown` or `blur`.
 * Whether or not it is interruptible.
 * Whether or not it executes the bubble phase.
 * During which phases it executes `Element::ProcessDefaultAction()`.
 * A dictionary of parameters that further describe the event.
-For example, the `keydown`{:.evt} event has parameters for identifying the actual key that was pressed and the state of the key modifiers.
+For example, the `keydown` event has parameters for identifying the actual key that was pressed and the state of the key modifiers.

 See the [event specifications](#event-specifications) below for details of each type, and the [RML event documentation](../rml/events.html) for a description of and a list of parameters for each event.

 ### Event interface

-An event is represented by the `Rml::Event` structure, defined in `RmlUi/Core/Event.h`.
+An event is represented by the `apui::Event` structure, defined in `APUI/Core/Event.h`.
 A subset of the public interface to the event object is given in the following.

 ```cpp
 enum class EventPhase { None, Capture = 1, Target = 2, Bubble = 4 };